Fall 2015 Enrollment

 ELS is an advanced-level program open to executive officers of student organizations.
 Members of ELS take part in 5 bi-weekly meetings that explore more complex topics of leadership.
 Meetings are a way for campus leaders to come together and share ideas and advice about delegation and organizational structure.

 Women Leading Up

 Undergraduate research is both a huge responsibility and a major achievement.
-Students that conduct research gain experience with inquiry, methodology, technical writing, discovery, and presentation.
-All of these skills are highly valuable to both employers and graduate schools.
+Students who conduct research gain experience with inquiry, methodology, technical writing, discovery, and presentation, all of which are highly valuable to both employers and graduate schools.
 There a few different opportunities to engage in research, one of which includes a summer research experience.
-Students selected for the summer program become research fellows, conducting scholarly/creative work over a five week period.
+Students selected for the summer program become research fellows, conducting scholarly/creative work over a five-week period.

 Academic Development Program

-The Academic Development Program recognizes potential in students that do not meet admissions requirements.
-Students chosen for the program take part in a summer session to increase skills in reading, writing, and mathematics.
+The Academic Development Program recognizes potential in students who may have not met WCUPA’s admissions requirements fully.
+Students chosen for the program take part in a summer session, increasing skills in reading, writing, and mathematics.
 In addition to academic preparation, students also receive mentoring, counseling, advising, and tutoring.
 Ultimately, the program aims to prepare underdeveloped students for academic success by the time fall semester starts.

 Learning Assistance & Resource Center

 When it’s all said and done, a college education is about each student’s individual and personal pursuit.
 That means students need to be self-motivated and self-reliant—qualities that can take time to develop.
-The Learning Assistance & Resource Center (LARC) recognizes this and provides services to increase educational responsibility among students.
+The Learning Assistance & Resource Center (LARC) recognizes the practice needed for healthy academic habits, thereby providing services aimed to increase educational responsibility among students.
 LARC’s tutors work one-on-one with students to develop skills in critical thinking, problem solving, participation, and leadership.
 LARC’s goal is to prepare all students to become successful, independent thinkers.